bottenderjs/bottenderjs.github.io/content/docs/Guides-ErrorHandling.md

 });
 ```

-## onError
+## builder.onError

-Bottender also supports builder approaches to handle error.
+Bottender also supports builder approaches to handle errors.
 Use `builder.onError` and pass the error handler function.
 You will get the error at the second parameter in the handler function.

 For example: